-As an aspiring law student, you might already be familiar with complex readings.
+As an aspiring law student, you might already be familiar with reading complex texts.
 However, it’s still important to practise the types of LNAT questions beforehand to ensure you’re not left with blank answers on the day of the test.

-In order to achieve a high score you’ll need to perfect your logical inference skills – a key part of the test.
-Inference means an idea or conclusion that’s drawn from evidence and reasoning; it’s effectively an educated guess.
-In the context of the LNAT, you’ll need to draw logical conclusions from given (and often limited) information that is assumed to be true.
+In order to achieve a high score you’ll need to perfect logical inference – a key part of the test.
+Inference means an idea or conclusion that’s drawn from evidence and reasoning.
+In the context of the LNAT, you’ll need to draw logical conclusions from given (and often limited) information that is assumed to be true using this deductive reasoning.

 When making logical inferences, make sure you read the text carefully and go over it, if you have time.
 This will ensure you understand exactly what the question is asking you to do.